Death of Jimi Hendrix: Late morning and early afternoon

 Although the details of Hendrix's last day and death are unclear and widely disputed, he had spent much of September 17 in London with Monika Dannemann.
 He awoke late that morning at Dannemann's apartment in the Samarkand Hotel.
 By around 2:00 p.m., he was sitting in a garden area outside the apartment enjoying some tea while she took photographs of him holding his favorite Fender Stratocaster guitar that he called "Black Beauty".
 In the opinion of author Tony Brown, "Jimi doesn't look particularly healthy in these photographs: his face seems a little puffy and on only a few of the pictures does he attempt to smile."

-According to Dannemann, by 3:00 p.m. they had left the apartment to use a bank.
+According to Dannemann, by 3:00 p.m. they had left the apartment where they first went to a local bank to withdraw some money from Hendrix's bank account.
 They continued on to Kensington Market, where Hendrix signed an autograph for a young boy, purchased a leather jacket, and ordered some shoes.
-He also briefly spoke with his ex-girlfriend Kathy Etchingham, inviting her to visit him at his hotel that evening at 8:00 p.m.; she declined the invitation because of prior engagements, and later admitted that she had "regretted it ever since".
+He also briefly spoke with his ex-girlfriend Kathy Etchingham whom they ran into at a store where Hendrix invited her to visit him at his hotel that evening at 8:00 p.m.; she declined the invitation because of prior engagements, and later admitted that she had "regretted it ever since".
 Hendrix and Dannemann then went to a Chelsea antiques market, where Hendrix purchased more clothing.
 After another stop to buy writing paper, which he used to compose his final lyrics, Dannemann and Hendrix drove to his suite at the Cumberland Hotel, meeting Devon Wilson as she walked down King's Road.
 Hendrix asked Dannemann to stop the car so that he could get out and talk with Wilson, who invited Hendrix to a party that evening.
 Dannemann became jealous, giving Wilson a cold stare during the brief meeting.
 Later, Phillip Harvey invited Dannemann and Hendrix to tea; they accepted.
 Prior to their arrival at Harvey's, they briefly stopped by the Cumberland.

 While at the hotel, Hendrix made several telephone calls.
 Dannemann said he phoned his lawyer Henry Steingarten, asking him to find a way out of his contract with his manager Mike Jeffery, and producer Eddie Kramer, for whom Hendrix left a voice message.
 Mitch Mitchell said that he called Hendrix at the Cumberland on September 17, after having been asked to do so by tour manager Gerry Stickells, who had spoken to Hendrix just minutes earlier.
 Mitchell said that during the phone conversation Hendrix agreed to join him around midnight at the Speakeasy Club for a previously arranged jam session, which included Sly Stone.